Neptune fitted kitchens review

 To get started with Neptune, visit a local store or book an appointment online for a free 90-minute consultation.
 During this session, the designer will discuss your ideas and provide lots of inspiration.
 You’ll also be able to view the kitchen ranges up close in the showroom.

-From there, you can follow up with Neptune’s full design service, which comes with a £350 fee.
-(This fee will be deducted from your final invoice should you go ahead with your purchase.)
+From there, you can follow up with Neptune’s full design service, which comes with a £350 fee (which will be deducted from your final invoice should you go ahead with your purchase).
 The designer will visit your home to take measurements and make recommendations.
 You’ll also be provided with 3D plans and elevations so you can visualise the space down to the last detail.
 The designer will also help you choose appliances, flooring, tiles and paint.

-Once you are satisfied with everything, you’ll need to pay a 20% deposit and settle the full amount 21 days before your kitchen is fitted.
+Once you are satisfied with everything, you’ll need to pay a 20 per cent deposit and settle the full amount 21 days before your kitchen is fitted.

 It takes between three to four weeks to complete your kitchen, including one week to fit the cabinetry, and 10 working days to template the worktops and tailor-make your cabinets and tops to your kitchen’s layout.
 It will take another week to fit and finish the kitchen, including hand-painting the cabinet doors and ends.